Share This Guide, Choose Your Platform!

 Business donations to charity -claiming for these

 What do we need to consider when we look at can a company donate money to charity?
-Please note that for any charity donations from companies, the company owner should retain the documents supporting these.
-The donation also needs to be to a UK-registered charity.
+Certainly, any charity donations from companies, the company owner should retain the documents supporting these.
+When you are donating to charity the donation should be to a UK-registered charity.
 If it is, you can claim this as a business expense in your company’s accounts.

-Although you may be able to claim limited company charity donations under the rules we explain below, contractors often miss two other expenses:
+Although you may be able to claim limited company charity donations under the rules we explain below, limited company contractors often miss two other expenses:

-Please also note there are separate rules for business gifts that you should consider if you are thinking about this.
+It is key to note that besides business charity donations, there are separate rules for business gifts that you should consider if you are thinking about this.

 Methods of donating

 Donate money to charity on a personal basis

 Sadly, due to the way the UK tax system works, when you claim tax relief on gifts personally, it will only favour you if you are a higher-rate taxpayer.
 To sum up, you will only receive tax relief on a personal basis if your income is in the higher rates tax band.
-If you are in the higher rates tax band, your total annual income is above £50,270 in the tax year 2022/23.
+If you are in the higher rates tax band, your total annual income is above £50,270 in the tax years 2022/23 and 2023/24.

 Furthermore, if you have not paid any income tax and include the donations on your tax return, you will pay tax on the donations.
 If you do, the charity can claim the tax back.
 However, in this scenario, you may choose not to include the donations on your personal tax return, and you will not need to pay the tax on these.

 Business giving to charity -pay for donations through your company

-Therefore, if you donate to a UK-registered charity through your business, it will receive tax relief.
+Therefore, if you make business charity donations to a UK-registered charity, it will receive tax relief.
 This is providing that your company makes profits before you pay the donation.
 In turn, the limited company charity donations are deductible against your taxable profits, and as a result, your business will pay less Corporation Tax.